 - Parents do not pay any fees for their participation in the public bank program.

 - Parents relinquish all ownership and rights to the cord blood.

 - Not all donated cord blood samples will be stored.
-Usually 20 – 25% of all donated samples are stored; 75 – 80%* are directed toward scientific research projects.
+Usually less than 20% are stored for medical use; all others are directed toward scientific research projects.
 (World-wide statistics)

 - Only samples with a high potential for being released for medical treatment are stored.
 These include samples with high numbers of cells, no bacterial or viral infection, and no labeling errors.